 There are many social skills that theatre continually develops, from the first acting game to the final performance: learning how to make and keep eye contact, taking turns in speech (dialogue), and making friends, etc.

 Among the many wonderful benefits of theatre (and I’m only slightly biased) is that it serves as fun “practice” for much of what can challenge those on the spectrum, including holding a conversation with another person.
-Through enjoyable, nonthreatening games and structured exercises with the words provided, conversation is encouraged as a goal set by theatre.
+Through enjoyable, non-threatening games and structured exercises with the words provided, the conversation is encouraged as a goal set by the theatre.

 Theatre as an art form is just generally a fertile ground for friendship.
 The act of joining others in being brave and respectful of others onstage naturally leads to sharing a kinship with them that is hard to shake off for all who try it.